How to train to smash a 2km erg

 Day 5: Rest/Active rest

-Day 6: Today you are going to go through a quick time trial.
+Day 6: Today you will go through a quick time trial.
 This will help give you data to track your progress.
 Begin by warming up for 10 minutes, and then hit the gas and row 1km as quickly as possible.
-This will give you lots of needed data.
-Firstly it will tell you how long it takes you to row half the distance.
-Secondly, it tells you how much energy you are using over the shorter distance.
-As you see the shorter distance time get quicker, the 2km time should also fall.

 Day 7: Rest / Active rest

 Day 8: Warm up for ten minutes, and then row 1,500m as fast as possible.
 Similarly to our 1km row, this row will give us data over a slightly longer distance.
-It lets us know how our body is reacting over this distance as we get closer to the 2km.
+It lets us know how our body reacts over this distance as we get closer to the 2km.
 Remember that a 2km erg is basically a sprint.
 So our body needs to be used to this feeling.

 Day 9: Rest